 - in joint assessed cases, if your spouse is self-assessed.

-It is not possible for Revenue to provide you with the actual amount of income tax and USC due arising from TWSS payments.
+It is not possible for Revenue to provide you with the actual amount of Income Tax and USC due arising from TWSS payments.
 The amount payable is unique to each employee.

-Engagement between you and your employer is essential to agree the amount of the TWSS liabilities that your employer is going to pay.
+Engagement between you and your employer was essential to agree the amount of the TWSS liabilities that your employer is going to pay.
 Your Statement of Liability will assist in determining the liabilities relating to the TWSS payments received.

 Collection of liabilities for self-assessed taxpayers and proprietary directors

-- if you are a self-assessed taxpayer
+- a self-assessed taxpayer

-This also applies in jointly assessed cases where your spouse is self-assessed or is a proprietary director.
+This also applies in jointly assessed cases where your spouse is self-assessed, or is a proprietary director.

 Self-assessed taxpayers and proprietary directors have access to debt warehousing.
-If you are ineligible for debt warehousing please contact the Collector General to discuss payment options.
+If you are ineligible for debt warehousing, please contact the Collector General to discuss payment options.